 Banning State Park

-Located along the Kettle River, Banning State Park is renowned for its picturesque rapids and dramatic rock formations.
+Located along the Kettle River, Banning State Park is renowned for its running rapids and dramatic rock formations.
 The park offers hiking trails that pass by historic sandstone quarry sites, making it both a scenic and educational destination.
 White-water rafting and kayaking are popular activities here, thanks to the river’s challenging rapids.

 - Key Attractions: Wolf Creek Falls, historic quarry sites, Kettle River rapids.